Skip to main content

 Enable the workflow

 Toggle the workflow on.
-It will start firing on the next matching event.
+It starts firing on the next matching event.

 Managing workflows